 Identifies the preferred CMM to be used.
-The signatures must be registered in order to avoid conflicts (see clause 0.7: "Registration Authority").
+The signatures must be registered in order to avoid conflicts (see 0.7).
 If no CMM is preferred, this field should be set to zero.

-6.1.3 Profile Version
+6.1.3 Profile version

-Profile version number where the first 8 bits are the major version number and the next 8 bits are for the minor version and bug fix numbers.
-The major and minor version numbers are set by the International Color Consortium and will match up with the profile format revisions.
-The current version number is 2.2.0 (major version of 02h with a minor version/bug fix number of 20h).
+Profile version number where the first 8 bits are the major revision and the next 8 bits are for the minor revision and bug fix revision.
+The major and minor revision are set by the International Color Consortium and will match up with editions of this specification.

+The current profile version number is "2.4.0" (encoded as 02400000h).

 Byte Offset Content

-0 Major Revision in BCD
+0 Major Revision in Binary-Coded Decimal

-1 Minor Revision & Bug Fix Revision in each nibble in BCD
+1 Minor Revision & Bug Fix Revision in each nibble in Binary-Coded Decimal

 2 reserved, must be set to 0

 3 reserved, must be set to 0